jcmuller/leeroy/README.md

 If you get HttpClient or WebClient exceptions, that probably means you've got some configuration setting wrong (while there is some validation of configuration settings, it's far from extensive).

+### Thanks
+Thanks to [ChallengePost](challengepost.com) for sponsoring development and supporting open sourcing it from the start.